muratk3n/thirdwave/en/README.md

 ---

-Little helper code to report attacks on a specific country on a specific month.

-Israel attacks Syria regularly it seems, w some hard kills too man..
-Daam
+Util code to report attacks on a specific country on a specific month.
+Israel attacks Syria regularly it seems, w some hard kills too..
+Dam

 ```python
 import pandas as pd